Quantum Programming Without the Quantum Physics: Measurements

-In general, measuring the $m$ rightmost bits in an $n$-bit program ($m \leq n$) evolves the two-layer state by the following function:
+Measuring the $m$ rightmost bits in an $n$-bit program ($m \leq n$) evolves the two-layer state by the following function:

 where $Q_{j,y} := \sqrt{\sum_x |q_{j,x,y}|^2}$.
-In each branch, the worlds with a common $y$ value are collected into a new branch, so the $y$ index moves from the $\sum$ to the brackets marking the list of branches.
+In each branch, the worlds with a common $y$ value are collected into a new branch, moving the $y$ index from the $\sum$ to the brackets marking the list of branches.
 The probability amplitude of being in those worlds (the $Q_{j,y}$) gets squared and turned into probability.

-One advantage of the two-layer model is that it makes it obvious that measurement gives us nothing of computational value.
-As seen in \cref{eq:measure}, measurement only converts the $Q_{j,y}$ mass of amplitude to probability.
-This affects neither the bits in the program nor the (classical) probability of finding the machine in each world.
-It only serves to remove future chances of destructive interference.
-Hence, measurement is something we'd want to avoid, or at least delay, as much as possible if we wish to benefit from quantum speed-up.
-Indeed, as any textbook on quantum computation explains, measurements can always be delayed until the end of the program, where all bits are implicitly measured anyway.

-This is not to say that an explicit \lstinline{measure} operation is useless.
-In communication protocols, whether one sends classical bits or qubits makes a world of difference, so explicit measurements play a prominent role there.
-There is also a universal model of quantum computation that uses measurements exclusively, which works by initializing with enough structure (entanglement) in the amplitudes \cite{BriegelEtAl2009MeasurementbasedQuantumComputation}.
-But for the kind of general-purpose, non-distributed quantum programming assumed in QPP, measurements are just loss of flexibility.

-QPP needs to model measurements not because it is useful but rather because it is unavoidable.
-As mentioned at the beginning of this section, measurement happens implicitly at the end of a program when extracting its output or anywhere that data is discarded.
-From a QPP perspective, output, discarding, and measurement can all be understood uniformly as losses of control over interference.
-We've mentioned that interference happens when multiple worlds converge on the same program state, but to be completely accurate, they must converge on the same state for everything in the entire universe.
-We can get away with focusing exclusively on the machine state because the quantum computer is sufficiently isolated from its surroundings that its state is decoupled from that of the rest of the universe.
-Output and discarding break this decoupling.

-Ink on paper, electrical state of classical RAM, memory inside human brains---whatever the form, output affects a part of the ``rest of the universe'' in a way that depends on parts of the program memory.
-Therefore, if a world wants to interfere with another world that had different data on those parts of memory, it not only has to merge the memory contents but also hunt down and modify all copies of the output so that they match as well, an impossibility.

-Similarly, deallocation is a vow not to touch a part of the storage anymore, effectively turning it into a part of ``the rest of the universe''.
-If the value on that part of the storage differs by worlds, then those worlds can never interfere again, as long as they keep with the vow.

-Explicit measurement is similar: conceptually, a \lstinline{measure} operation reads out the values of the measured bits into a classical medium.
-The details of why that recording cannot be modified to be uniform across worlds depends heavily on the physical implementation, which can only be understood through physics.
-However, the whole point of \lstinline{measure} is to move the information to something that does not cooperate with the quantum computer's non-determinism, so whatever the implementation, it breaks destructive interference by design.
+Effectively, the $q$'s capture quantum non-determinism introduced by \lstinline{qrand_bit}, which can produce destructive interference, and the $p$'s are the mass of amplitudes that has lost that capability to measurement.